Putting in a ventilation system to your home can keep indoor air from turning stale and manage humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-VOCs can be released by things in your home, such as building materials, flooring or furniture.
+VOCs can be released by items in your home, such as building materials, flooring or furniture.
 They can also be located in various air fresheners and scented candles.
-High VOCs can lead to respiratory irritation, headaches and dizziness, among other issues.
+High VOCs can cause respiratory irritation, headaches and dizziness, among other issues.

-Multiple scientific studies have learned respiratory diseases, asthma and other illnesses are linked to inferior indoor air quality.
-Allergies can also be triggered by indoor air quality troubles.
+Many scientific studies have learned respiratory diseases, asthma and other illnesses are connected to inferior indoor air quality.
+Allergies can also be aggravated by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality